 Even when you’re hand-holding, the stabilization also improves the low light capability, and it lets you use a shutter speed four stops slower than you would normally.

 The Canon 18 to 135 also has the STM focus motor, which is really quiet and smooth, especially when shooting videos.

-So if we take a quick look around the lens, the first thing that strikes you is that it’s a much-improved quality over the standard 18 to 55-millimeter kit lens; it feels solid.
+So if we take a quick look around the lens, the first thing that strikes us is that it’s a much-improved quality over the standard 18 to 55-millimeter kit lens; it feels solid.

 The lens is not weather-sealed, so you need to be careful when using it in bad weather.

 The zoom ring is nice and smooth, and it also has a little lock switch on the front, which will lock it into 18 millimeters.

 In the end image quality of the Canon 18 to 135 millimeter STM lens is about what you would expect for a lens in this price range.

 It’s not the sharpest tool in the box, but it’s still pretty decent, especially considering the huge focal range at the wide end; this is a competent landscape lens.

 But because you’ve got the extra zoom range, it opens up some opportunities that you may not always have.